Memory Management in Heavy Charts

 private textures: WebGLTexture[] = [];

-private gl: WebGLRenderingContext;
+private readonly gl: WebGLRenderingContext;

 constructor(gl: WebGLRenderingContext) {